 Sarah Jane Tribble

-Sarah Jane is a senior correspondent for KHN and covers the state of health care in rural America.
+Sarah Jane is a senior correspondent for Kaiser Health News and covers the state of health care in rural America.
 She’s led award-winning coverage on prescription drug prices and the rare-disease drug industry.
 Sarah Jane has been a print and audio journalist for more than two decades.

-Taunya is senior editor for broadcast innovation with KHN, where she leads enterprise audio projects.
+Taunya is Senior Editor, Broadcast Innovation with Kaiser Health News where she leads enterprise audio projects.
 Previously, Taunya was editorial director of “The Pulse,” a national health and science radio show produced at WHYY in Philadelphia.

-Greg is the midday host at St. Louis Public Radio.
-When he’s not at the station’s helm, Greg cooks, teaches guitar, gardens and records lots of music.
+Greg is the midday host at Saint Louis Public Radio.
+When he’s not at the station’s helm, Greg cooks, teaches guitar, gardens, and records lots of music.

 Illustrations, Design and Logo Art